Skip to main content

 Each BHWET stipend recipient is required to:

-• Complete assigned activities in clinical placements with rural, vulnerable, and/or medically underserved communities;
+• Complete assigned activities in clinical placements in high need, high demand areas, including rural, vulnerable, and/or medically underserved communities

-• Demonstrate cultural and linguistic competency as measured by program competency assessments; and
+• Demonstrate cultural and linguistic competency as measured by program competency assessments

 Apply

-If you are interested in the BHWET stipend program, complete the online application.
-Once the application is received, your program will collaborate with BHWET to determine if awarded, and notify you as soon as possible.
+If you are interested in the BHWET stipend program, you can complete an online application.
+The application link will be available beginning January 2026 for the 2026-2027 academic training year.
+Review of applications will begin on March 15.
+Applications completed after this date may not be considered.
+Once the application is received, BHWET will collaborate with your program to determine if awarded- and notify you as soon as possible.

 BHWET Approved Training Sites